An appeals court says 'undated' Pennsylvania ballots don't count

 A current, handwritten date on the return envelope is required by Pennsylvania state law, but that date is not used to confirm if a person is eligible to vote.
 For past elections, the final vote tallies by county election officials have included ballots arriving in undated or misdated return envelopes.

+Ari Savitzky, an attorney for the American Civil Liberties Union, which is representing the Pennsylvania State Conference of the NAACP, the lead plaintiff, said in a statement that they are "considering all of our options at this time."

+"If this ruling stands, thousands of Pennsylvania voters could lose their vote over a meaningless paperwork error," said Mike Lee, executive director of the ACLU of Pennsylvania, in a statement.
+"The ballots in question in this case come from voters who are eligible and who met the submission deadline.
+In passing the Civil Rights Act, Congress put a guardrail in place to be sure that states don't erect unnecessary barriers that disenfranchise voters.
+It's unfortunate that the court failed to recognize that principle.
+Voters lose as a result of this ruling."

 In the 2022 general election, officials rejected more than 10,000 ballots because the voter did not handwrite a correct date on the return envelope, according to Pennsylvania's secretary of the commonwealth.
-Many of those voters are elderly, including a group of them who joined this lawsuit led by the Pennsylvania State Conference of the NAACP.
+Many of those voters are elderly, including a group of them who joined this lawsuit.

-Attorneys for the Republican National Committee led this appeal to the 3rd Circuit and have signaled they expect this legal battle to ultimately reach the Supreme Court.

 In recent elections, higher shares of Democrats have used mail voting than Republicans, according to the MIT Election Data and Science Lab.